psu-epl/psu-epl.github.com/doc/equip/router/A406/index.md

 ![](img/SpindleFollowsMouseClarify.png)

 - Hold down the "left Control" key and right-click the mouse on the CAM view to move the head to the lower right hand corner of your artwork.
 This will make sure that you don't go off your material when you're routing the opposite corner.
-In other words, make sure your artwork actually fits.
+If your board is too small or ill-positioned, the camera will go off the edge.
+Youll need to reposition the artwork or get a larger board if so.
+This is to make sure your artwork fits your board.

 ## Check cut depth